cypress-io/cypress-documentation/source/guides/guides/debugging.md

 ### Debug logs in the browser

-If the problem is seen during `cypress open` you can print debug logs too.
+If the problem is seen during `cypress open` you can print debug logs in the browser too.
 Open the browser's DevTools and set a `localStorage` property:

 ```javascript
 localStorage.debug = 'cypress*'